-The monitor issues a report within 48 hours of the inspection and the agency must respond in writing within 48 hours of its issuance.
-Major findings require the agency to tell the State how the agency will correct the problems and how corrections will be paid for.
-Major findings from the DOE may require the State to propose a correction plan.
+The monitor issues a report and the Grantee must respond in writing.
+Major findings require the Grantee to tell the DOE how the Grantee plans to correct the problems and pay for the corrections.

-2.7 UNDERSTANDING ENERGY USAGE
+2.7 Understanding Energy Usage

 A major purpose of any energy audit is to determine where energy waste occurs.
 With this information in hand, the energy auditor then allocates resources according to the energy-savings potential of each energy-conservation measure.
 A solid understanding of how homes use energy should guide the decision-making process.